Introduction

 These statements are vital for staying audit-ready and proving compliance with donor and regulatory requirements.

 As noted by Martus Solutions, managing money in the nonprofit world can be quite tricky, especially with limited resources and complex compliance rules.
 On top of that, organizations might have to deal with unrelated business income tax (UBIT) on net income, which adds another layer of complexity to managing their resources.
-By following these practices and understanding their financial responsibilities, nonprofits can build trust with their donors and stakeholders.
+By following these practices and understanding their financial obligations, nonprofits can build trust with donors and stakeholders.

 Implement Robust Financial Systems and Controls